The firsts without my parents are long over—the first birthday, the first anniversary,

 forget.
 Why would I want to forget the ones I loved so deeply?

-Go to next page: The Trap of Comparisons
+next page: The Trap of Comparisons